 FREE - USPS priority shipping

-· Triggers the breakdown of glycogen in liver and muscle
+· Trigger the breakdown of glycogen in liver and muscle

-· Relaxes smooth muscle throughout the GI tract
+· Relax smooth muscle throughout the GI tract

-· Stimulates the secretion of water in the GI tract
+· Stimulate the secretion of water in the GI tract

-· Protects neurons against ischemia and oxidative stress
+· Protect neurons against ischemia and oxidative stress

-· Synchronizes the central nervous system and regulates circadian rhythm.
+· Synchronize the central nervous system and regulates circadian rhythm.